 We create separate variables for year t+1 (i.e., mobility between year t and t+1) and then for two additional years (i.e., mobility between year t and t+2; mobility between year t and year t+3).
 We construct these additional year lagged variables to indicate whether a teacher takes a particular pathway at any time up to a given year.
-For example, a teacher who transfers from their year t school in t+1 would be coded as a transfer in t+1, t+2, and t+3 because they have transferred t+10 as a stayer in t+11 and a transfer in t+12 and t+13.
-In other words, t+12 mobility is inclusive of t+12 mobility, and t+13 mobility is inclusive of t+11 and t+12 mobility.
+For example, a teacher who transfers from their year t school in t+1 would be coded as a transfer in t+1, t+2, and t+3 because they have transferred as of each of these time periods.
+A teacher who transfers in year t+2 would be coded as a stayer in t+1 and a transfer in t+2 and t+3.
+In other words, t+2 mobility is inclusive of t+1mobility, and t+3 mobility is inclusive of t+1 and t+2 mobility.